Investigating the Nature of the Luminous Ambiguous Nuclear Transient ASASSN-17jz: Introduction

 Here we study the nuclear outburst ASASSN-17jz (AT 2017fro\footnote{\url{https://wis-tns.weizmann.ac.il/object/2017fro}}) spanning from 88 days prior to peak light through 1081 days after peak.
-ASASSN-17jz was discovered by the All-Sky Automated Survey for Supernovae \citep[ASAS-SN;][]{shappee14} on UT 2017 July 27 in the galaxy \fullhost{} \citep[hereafter \host;][]{asassn17jz_disc_atel}.
-Since an optical spectrum obtained on 2017 July 29 showed that the transient exhibited a blue continuum and broad Balmer emission features, consistent with a TDE \citep[e.g.,][]{arcavi14}, we requested target-of-opportunity observations from the \textit{Neil Gehrels Swift Observatory} \citep[\swift;][]{gehrels04} UltraViolet and Optical Telescope \citep[UVOT;][]{roming05} and X-ray Telescope \citep[XRT;][]{burrows05} (Target ID: 10218).
-These observations showed that ASASSN-17jz was UV-bright but did not exhibit any strong soft X-ray emission, which again is seen in many TDEs \citep[e.g.,][]{auchettl17}.
+ASASSN-17jz was discovered by the All-Sky Automated Survey for Supernovae \citep[ASAS-SN;][]{shappee14} on UT 2017 July 27 in the galaxy \fullhost{} \citep[hereafter \host;][]{asassn17jz_disc_atel}, \edit1{at a redshift of $z=0.1641$}. \edit1{Because} an optical spectrum obtained on 2017 July 29 showed that the transient exhibited a blue continuum and broad Balmer emission features, consistent with a TDE \citep[e.g.,][]{arcavi14}, we requested target-of-opportunity \edit1{(TOO)} observations from the \textit{Neil Gehrels Swift Observatory} \citep[\swift;][]{gehrels04} UltraViolet and Optical Telescope \citep[UVOT;][]{roming05} and X-ray Telescope \citep[XRT;][]{burrows05} (Target ID: 10218). \edit1{These initial \swift{} observations, taken near peak light,} showed that ASASSN-17jz was UV-bright but did not exhibit any strong soft X-ray emission, which again is seen in many TDEs \citep[e.g.,][]{auchettl17}.
 The transient was also very luminous, with $M_{B,{\rm peak}}=-22.81$ mag, making it one of the most luminous supernovae (SNe) or TDEs discovered thus far.
-With this potential TDE or SLSN classification, we began a long-term, multiwavelength monitoring campaign to characterize the object.
+With this potential TDE or \edit1{superluminous} SN classification, we began a long-term, multiwavelength monitoring campaign to characterize the object.

 As ASASSN-17jz evolved past peak light, its spectra remained relatively constant, and the transient was classified as an AGN outburst by the Global Supernova Project \citep{asassn17jz_spec_tns}.
-However, the light curve of ASASSN-17jz showed a smooth rise and fall, which is much more commonly seen in TDEs or SNe than in AGN outbursts, and the spectral energy distrubtion (SED) was well-fit by an evolving blackbody, also typical of these transients.
+However, the light curve of ASASSN-17jz showed a smooth rise and fall, which is much more commonly seen in TDEs or SNe than in AGN outbursts, and the spectral energy distribution (SED) was well-fit by an evolving blackbody, also typical of these transients.
 ASASSN-17jz thus joins a growing group of ambiguous nuclear transients (ANTs) --- luminous nuclear outbursts with an unclear origin.
-We continued to observe this transient for several years, finding that some of the features are still visible nearly 1100 days after peak light, and we compare our observations to those of AGNs, TDEs, and SNe to determine the nature of this unusual event.
+We continued to observe this transient for several years, finding that some of the features are still visible nearly \edit1{1200} days after peak light, and we compare our observations to those of AGNs, TDEs, and SNe to determine the nature of this unusual event.

 Section~\ref{sec:obs} describes the archival data available for the host galaxy and its physical properties, discusses our follow-up observations of the transient, and describes the available prediscovery variability data from ASAS-SN and ATLAS.
 In Section~\ref{sec:phot_anal} we analyze the photometry, fit the light curves with several transient models, and model the blackbody emission of the transient to compare it with other sources.
 We analyze the evolution of the optical and UV spectroscopic features in Section~\ref{sec:spec_anal} and compare these to AGNs, TDEs, and SNe.
 Section~\ref{sec:disc} summarizes our findings and discusses the likelihoods of different origin scenarios.
 We adopt a distance of $d=792.9$~Mpc (H$_0=69.6$~km~s$^{-1}$~Mpc$^{-1}$, $\Omega_M=0.296$, and $\Omega_{\Lambda}=0.714$; see Sec.~\ref{sec:params}), a Galactic extinction of $A_V = 0.06$~mag \citep{schlafly11}, converted to other filters using a \citet{cardelli89} extinction law, and use UT dates throughout this paper.